adamlgreen/adamlgreen.github.io/questions.md

 ### <a name="ethics"></a>Ethics
 #### Intuitions and Permissibility
 * How does [status quo bias](https://nickbostrom.com/ethics/statusquo.pdf) affect our ethical beliefs about PGD?
 * Are preimplantation, prenatal, and postnatal genetic screening all equally ethically permissible?
-Are prospective parents morally [obligated](https://jme.bmj.com/content/41/2/175) to do any of these things, if they are freely available?
+Are prospective parents morally [obligated](https://jme.bmj.com/content/41/2/175) to do any of these things if they are freely available?
 How do our ethical intuitions about naturalness affect our answer to this question?
 * Julian Savulescu provides a strong case for PGD with his [principle of Procreative Beneficence](https://www.ncbi.nlm.nih.gov/pubmed/12058767); what is the best counter-argument to it?
 * What are the best consequentialist and deontological arguments for and against PGD?